vmware-tanzu/tanzu-dev-portal/content/blog/dotnet-beyond-wrapup/index.md

 Python and Java developers who have tried using F# in a .NET ecosystem are in awe over the succinctness in their code.

-"It's not like [Python](http://python.net/)", said Philip Carter, a senior product manager at HoneyComb, "It has a heritage based on functional programming, not out of smorgasbord programming that Python does."
+"It's not like [Python](http://python.net/)," said Philip Carter, a senior product manager at HoneyComb, "It has a heritage based on functional programming, not out of smorgasbord programming that Python does."

 Carter, who spent six years working at Microsoft, and five years working with F# for Visual Studio Code, said that F# got its start as a basic Microsoft research project, "It's really hard for a research project to become a real product," said Carter.

 According to Carter, F# provides excellent Visual Studio Code integration because it lets you use first class software development kits (SDKs) such as Badger, AWS, or any other service that has a standard .NET or small library.
 He also likes _Immutable first_, a feature that forces developers to structure their programming so that everything flows cleanly, from top to bottom.
 He said you can declare something as mutable by just turning off the Immutable first feature.

 Immutable first makes the declaration explicit, rather than everything implicitly being always changeable.
-"It's one of the reason F# programmers love using it." said Carter, especially for more complicated systems where they don't want to be debugging things all the time.
+"It's one of the reason F# programmers love using it," said Carter, especially for more complicated systems where they don't want to be debugging things all the time.

-Carter said that you can also define a web server in F# in just 11 lines of code, and that you can define two API routes with just three lines of code in F#, "Anything that you can do with .NET, you can do with F# on the server".
+Carter said that you can also define a web server in F# in just 11 lines of code, and that you can define two API routes with just three lines of code in F#, "Anything that you can do with .NET, you can do with F# on the server."

 ## Kubernetes Made Easy with VMware Tanzu Application Platform